call/txt: 303-704-4062 email: info@ardentgrove.org

 Hear More From Campbell:

 The therapeutic relationship is an essential part of positive treatment outcomes.
 I place an emphasis on cultivating a strong relationship to ensure clients feel heard, valued, and understood in each session.
-I provide a warm, non-judgmental space for clients to fully be themselves and explore their inner world through talk therapy or play-based interventions.
+I provide a warm, non-judgmental space for clients to fully be themselves and explore their inner world through talk therapy, play-based interventions, and EMDR.
 I view the therapeutic alliance as a partnership and believe each person is an expert in their own life and family system.
 I utilize this relational approach combined with evidence based information on child development, trauma, and neuroscience to help each client set and achieve their goals through our work together.
 I am immensely grateful for each of my clients' willingness to welcome me into their lives and allow me to walk alongside them throughout the duration of our treatment.

 she/her/hers